See index to all the chapters for Putting Out the Planetary Fire

 The global demand for hydrogen in 2019 was seventy million metric tons (Mt).
 Half was used to make ammonia and fertilizers with the other half used in petrochemical refineries or production.
 There are 169 hydrogen projects in 162 countries.
 Worldwide, 98 percent of hydrogen is made from fossil fuels with no CO2 emissions control and is responsible for 830 Mt of CO2 each year.
 In the U.S., 95 percent of hydrogen is produced by a reaction between a methane source, such as natural gas, and high-temperature steam (700°C–1,100°C), referred to as steam methane reforming (SMR).
 About 4 percent is produced through coal gasification, a process that involves reacting coal with oxygen and steam under high pressures and temperatures, and 1 percent is produced from electrolysis.
 Globally, 76 percent of hydrogen is produced from natural gas by SMR, with 22 percent produced through coal gasification and 2 percent from electrolysis.
 Hydrogen produced from uncontrolled fossil fuels is often referred to as “grey hydrogen.”

 ‘With gas currently providing the largest share of the world’s heating, it should come as no surprise that the gas industry has been overselling the idea of converting gas infrastructure to run on hydrogen.
 Hydrogen is being promoted through a powerful international, political and media machine, associated with the incumbent fossil fuel industry.
-The use of hydrogen made from natural gas with carbon capture and storage (CCS) could keep gas flowing through infrastructure that would otherwise be stranded, and maintain the need for oil and gas development and processing facilities through which hydrogen can be produced.
-No color of H2 makes sense to decarbonise heating, and pretending otherwise risks delaying urgent action to slash emissions.” (see article)
+The use of hydrogen made from natural gas with carbon capture and storage (CCS) could keep gas flowing through infrastructure that would otherwise be stranded and maintain the need for oil and gas development and processing facilities through which hydrogen can be produced.
+No color of H2 makes sense to decarbonize heating and pretending otherwise risks delaying urgent action to slash emissions.”

 Blue hydrogen is hydrogen produced from natural gas with a process of steam methane reforming, where natural gas is mixed with very hot steam and a catalyst.
 A chemical reaction occurs creating hydrogen and carbon monoxide.
 Water is added to that mixture, turning the carbon monoxide into carbon dioxide and more hydrogen.
 If the carbon dioxide emissions are then captured and stored underground, the process is considered carbon-neutral, and the resulting hydrogen is called “blue hydrogen.”
 However, carbon Capture and Storage (discussed in more detail later) is grossly ineffective for reducing GHG emissions and may also make local air pollution worse, while its high costs divert resources away from renewables.